• Skip to primary navigation

 A blood orange margarita on a table with a bottle of tequila and a cut blood orange in the background.

-7 Blood Orange Margarita
+Let’s make this tasty Blood Orange Margarita recipe!

-Why this recipe works
+Why I love this recipe

 If you are a fan of tequila cocktails, you'll love this twist on the margarita.
 The blood orange gives it a bright flavor, that isn't quite as tangy as the classic recipe.